 - Make your cat “work for food” and use food dispensing and puzzle toys.

-- If your cat is an “only child”, consider adopting another to keep her company.
+- If your cat is an “only child”, consider adopting another to keep them company.

 - Have at least one more litter box than cats and place them in areas your cat has easy access.